 While Aali was still with her family, Mr. Dilgaadin and Countess Josephine had dropped some very heavy data bombs on the rest of the crew.
 Rol now had the contact data for his legal team and Mikah had a stranger looking set of contact links with the warning, "Wait an hour before calling"!
-So, Mikah sat knowing she had to wait until Mr. Dilgaadin called on the one hand and until the hands of the clock advanced on the other.
+So, Mikah knew she had to wait until Mr. Dilgaadin called on the one hand.
+And, until the hands of the clock advanced on the other.
 Beyond that, the crew were 'on call' for situations the Countess and her people could commit them to so they could "be heroes".
 And Munarshu and Fesic both had two weeks of "light duty" and doctor-ordered recovery.

 As things hit a slow patch, now that they were not asked to work with the team Duke Vilis had organized, they had to sit on their hands and wait without getting in trouble.
 Not something the crew were noted for.
 Still, they had ordered food to be delivered for the next six weeks into the future and even hired a cook from the building's staff.
-That meant that even Rol would be available for front line duty at need, which was a good thing since his reputation most needed repair.
-And, elsewhere in the city, Aali was trying to figure out how to get things back on track with her family...
+That meant that even Rol would be available for front line duty at need.
+And that was a good thing, because his reputation most needed repair.
+Elsewhere in the city, Aali was trying to figure out how to get things back on track with her family...

-Still fairly sore despite the drugs, Munarshu decided he needed replacement sets of executive armor and more ballistic cloth-based shipsuits.
-Still, he did not just want to "dive in" and spend cash so Munarshu decided to spend the next hours until dinner time researching sources and prices.
+Still fairly sore despite the drugs, Munarshu decided to get some replacement sets of executive armor.
+He also decided to buy more ballistic cloth-based shipsuits.
+Not wanting to just "dive in" and spend cash, Munarshu decided to spend the hours until dinner researching sources and prices.
 As he turned toward a terminal in the suite to shop the web, Rol grabbed the contact data given him and called his legal team.
 When he identified himself, Rol was told the team hired had been made aware of his case well before the crew arrived in-system and had been reviewing the data given them on his case.

 Rol first asked Mikah if it were OK to have his legal team visit them, because he didn't feel up to the idea of going out in public with possible assassins about.
 When Mikah said that was fine, Rol gave the lawyers the OK and the address of their suite.
 After that, the lawyers said they'd arrive in a half hour or so and the call ended.
 Mikah had decided, while that happened, to sit and watch the news until the hour burned off and she could call the odd contact she'd been given.
-She'd checked the address connected to the number and saw it was located in a warehouse district in the interface region between Atora and Credo cities.
+Checking the address connected to the number, Mikah saw it was located in a warehouse district in an interface region between Atora and Credo cities.
 A very odd place for what should be an important legal firm.

 Zimzod decided to do stent work while they waited and Terin decided to study his computer classes.
 Fesic also decided to hit his college classes.
 As they did that, Emkir called Aali to see if she could talk for a bit, and then updated her on what they'd learned from the police, Seneschal and Countess.
 While they spoke, much of the news Mikah saw was centered around the gravCar crash.
 As with events in the Risek system, the thing Mikah most noticed was the "changed facts" being told to the public.
 In the interest of soothing public fears.

-In this case, the "Official line" was that the driver had been "under the influence" and over-ridden some of the car's in-build safety systems.
-That had allowed the vehicle to hit the building after he lost control.
+In this case, the "Official line" was that the driver had been "under the influence" and over-ridden some of the car's in-built safety systems.
+That made it possible for the vehicle to hit the building after he lost control.
 That handed to the public, the story had moved on to political speeches about saving lives, making Regina safer, etc...
 It was all the theater of the absurd for Mikah.
 As Mikah watched, a buzz soon had the butler coming to Rol to tell him his legal team had arrived.A Spot Of Legal Information

 The team that arrived to meet with Rol included his primary and secondary advocates, along with three paralegals who were each loaded down with everything from electronic devices to sealed packets containing sheaves of flimsies.
 Rol greeted them and said they should find a place to sit and talk.
 One of the lawyers asked if Rol wanted to talk in private or in the open suite and Rol said he preferred privacy.
 They asked Rol if he first wanted to speak to his Primary Advocate, who had the clearance and a briefing on some of the classified background of Rol's case?

-When Rol said he wanted to talk to the primary first, they sent two of the paralegals in first to set up the room.
-Once the Rol and the lawyer were in his room, and the door closed, Rol sat as the lawyer began, "Now, before we begin, I would like to tell you what I've been briefed on."
+Considering the offer, Rol said he did and they sent two of the paralegals in first, to set up his bedroom, as the only private space he had.
+After Rol and the lawyer were in his room with the door closed, Rol sat as the lawyer began, "Now, before we begin, I would like to tell you what I've been briefed on."
 Rol nodded and relaxed as the man explained what he knew.
 Largely, his knowledge was limited to lower level facts and the promise the Duchy had very classified data which cleared Rol of all wrong-doing outside the events in the Jesedipere system.

 When Rol asked about advice, the man put that on hold as he said the others could come into the room, now they were concentrating on the Jesedipere charges.
 As the others came into the room, the lawyer asked about the manuscript Rol was writing?
 When Rol admitted he'd been working on one, the lawyer asked for a copy and Rol logged into the ship's system and sent him a copy.
 Copies of Rol's manuscript were sent to all the team members and they detailed one of the paralegals to start scanning the work for names, dates and other structures to highlight for attention as the rest worked on the business at hand.A Different "Legal Authority"